sdonovan001/container-magic/README.md

 * [docker unpause](/details/docker-unpause/README.md)
 * [docker kill](/details/docker-kill/README.md)

+## Prerequisites
-If you want to follow along (and I hope that you do), you'll need root access to a Linux machine running a kernel that support cgroupsV2.
-You'll also need a docker repo to push / pull a test image to / from and some sort of machine (Win, Mac, Linux) with Docker installed to build and push our test image to your repo.
-For implementation details on the various commands, just drill down on the links in the list above
+If you want to kick the tires (and I hope that you do), you'll need root access to a Linux machine running a kernel that support cgroups v2.
+This machine won't need a container runtime installed because that functionality is provided by the scripts in this repo.
+You'll also need a docker repo to push / pull a test image to / from and some sort of machine (Win, Mac, Linux) with Docker installed to build and push the test image to your repo.